TheJacksonLaboratory/FunDataR/1_R_primer/1_lesson2.md

 In addition to handling linear one-dimensional arrays of data (vectors), R has good native facilities for working with multi-dimensional arrays.
 For our purposes, the most important multi-dimensional arrays are two-dimensional arrays, also known as 'matrices'.
-As you may imagine, these look like the tables you might manipulate in excel.
+In many ways, these look like the tables you might manipulate in Excel.
 One restriction that matrices have that Excel tables do not is that R matrices require every value in the matrix to be of the same type.
 If you need to mix heterogenous types of data (like numeric and character), your first choice will probably be data.frames, which are discussed further in the next few sections.
 When dealing with large data